 The following items cannot be carried on the aircraft as hold luggage or cabin baggage:

-Handguns, automatic weapons, munitions, ammunitions including blank cartridges, pistol caps, fireworks, flares, smoke canisters, and crackers cannot be carried in hold luggage or cabin baggage on the aircraft*
+Explosives and incendiary substances and devices cannot be carried in hold luggage or cabin baggage on the aircraft including:

 *Certain Firearms can be carried subject to Blue Islands approval, please contact our Customer Care team.